readthedocs/blog/read-the-docs-2018-stats.rst

 The biggest impact to our revenue this year was :doc:`our ads being blocked <ads-and-adblocking>`.
 This happened in May,
-and caused an initial 32% of our ad revenue to disappear.
+and caused an initial 32% reduction in our ad revenue.
-We were :doc:`added to the Acceptable Ads <ad-blocker-update>` list later in the month, which regained around half of our lost revenue.
+We were :doc:`added to the Acceptable Ads <ad-blocker-update>` list later in the month, which regained around half of our revenue.
-So for the second half of the year we lost around 15% of revenue from advertising.
+So for the second half of the year, our ad revenue was down about 15%.

 This funding allowed us to expand from 4 to 5 full-time folks working on the project.